joegreene/Spring-2014-CS-Lab--SI-/Week 6/README.md

 begin referring to other sources.

 #### 1) Design your own calculator
-Using the knowledge from the above review, the lecture notes, and the book, create your own calculator program that contains these following things:
+Using the knowledge from the above review, the lecture notes, and the book, create your own calculator program that contains these following functionalities:

 	1. Simple algebra (addition, subtraction, multiplication, division)
 	2. Modulus (of two integers)

-  3. A menu (so the user knows how to input numbers and operations)
+Also include a menu (so the user knows how to input numbers and operations).
+I've provided example outputs below to help you get started on this part.

 __NOTE:__ Remember that the best approach to making a program is by creating it through psuedocode first.
 For that reason, **BEFORE** you begin programming make sure to make and validate your psuedocode with another person for this project.